#360: Boingy Boingy Bunga Bunga

 Seed.

-And I also think it's funny when people are like, you've did this on the show before.
+And I also think it's funny when people are like, You've done this on the show before, yeah.

 Here's your next riddle: When I open my arms and reach to the sky, my thin skin will keep you dry.